 About the Event

-The Czech O-Tour 2024 series consists of nine individual orienteering races over three weekends from spring to autumn.
-The program includes 3 middle distances, 3 sprints and 3 long distances.
+The Czech O-Tour 2025 series consists of eight individual orienteering races over four weekends from winter to autumn.
+The program includes 2 middle distances, 4 sprints and 2 long distances.
 It is organized by the Czech Orienteering Federation with the cooperation with the local clubs.
 The Czech O-Tour is for all generations, for experienced orienteers as well as those who are orienteering beginners.
 The organizers set themselves several goals:

 Series rules